 - 1. Pack as lightly as possible.
-You will be responsible to handle your entire luggage during any transfers or excursions.
-Be aware of safari flight baggage limitations. - 2.
+You will be responsible for handling your luggage during any transfers or excursions. - 2.
 Bring a pen to fill out the arrival customs forms on the plane.
 Grab a few extra forms to fill out and have ready before you depart the country. - 3.
 Make a copy of your passport picture page and put it in your suitcase (expedites replacement of a lost passport).
 Also keep a digital copy of all important documents. - 4.
 When you check in for your domestic flight, check your baggage through to the final destination.

 Be prepared to show your international e-ticket.
-You should not be charged the domestic baggage charge (luggage on domestic connections to international flights do not incur a baggage charge).
-We recommend that you keep your baggage claim tickets in an easily accessible place in case of lost luggage. - 5.
+You should not be charged the domestic baggage charge (luggage on domestic connections to international flights usually do not incur a baggage charge).
+We recommend that you keep your baggage claim tickets in an easily accessible place. - 5.
 Pack a carry-on bag with a change of clothing for each family member as well as medications and other essentials just in case your luggage doesn't show up with you.
 It can take a while for it to catch up to the group.